DarshithaG/ACMW-Jump-Project/docs/blog-posts/markdown.md

 | John  | 25  |
 | Alice | 30  |
 ```
+### Where is Markdown Used?
+Markdown is widely used in:
+GitHub: For README files, issues, and pull requests.
+Documentation: With tools like Docusaurus, MkDocs, and Jekyll.
+Blogging: On platforms like Jekyll, Hugo, and Ghost.
+Note-Taking: Apps like Obsidian, Notion, and Typora.

 ## Conclusion
 For developers, authors and anybody else working with structured text, Markdown is used as a vital tool.
 It is an essential skill to learn because of its readability, simplicity, and versatility.
 Markdown may improve your workflow whether you're blogging, managing GitHub repositories, or generating documentation.